THE PROFESSOR IS HAPPY TO SEE YOU.

 The Professor’s Approach

 Dr. Karen Kelsky has mentored students and junior faculty at all levels.
 Clients have landed numerous prestigious national and international grants, and tenure track jobs in scholarly fields, and the junior faculty she mentored have all been successful in tenure and promotion.
-Do as she says and your applications, writing projects, and tenure dossiers will rise to the top tier of the competition.
+Do as she says and your applications, writing projects, and tenure dossiers will be as competitive as they possibly can–within the scope of what your own record permits (and by the way, she’ll always tell you when and how your record is falling short, if you ask).
 It is a grueling process, she’s not gonna lie.
 But the results are intense.

 Of course it goes without saying that nobody can promise jobs where jobs don’t exist in a disintegrating academic job market, or guarantee the success of any one particular job application or grant application, manuscript submission, etc. The politics and hidden agendas of any selection process are known only to the selection committee members themselves (and sometimes not even to all of them!)